 European.
-Contrarian liberal.
-Insufferable green.
+Polite contrarian.
 History graduate.
-I never downvote opinions expressed in good faith and I do not engage with people who downvote mine (which may be why you got no reply).
-Low-effort comments with vulgarity or snark will also be politely ignored.
+I never downvote reasoned opinions and I do not engage with people who downvote mine (which may be why you got no reply).
+Low-effort comments with vulgarity or snark will also be ignored.

 13!
 A prime number indivisible into anything.
 Ugh!